Update on Coronavirus (2019nCoV) as of Friday, January 31st, 2020

 Risk to Residents of Chatham-Kent

-The Public Health Agency of Canada has assessed the public health risk associated with the Wuhan coronavirus in Wuhan, China as low for Canada and for Canadian travelers.
+The Public Health Agency of Canada has assessed the public health risk associated with the Wuhan coronavirus in Wuhan, China as low for Canada and for Canadian travellers.

 Please note that the Public Health risk is reassessed on a continual basis as new information becomes available.